apache/pekko/docs/src/main/paradox/distributed-data.md

 ## Replicated data types

-Akka contains a set of useful replicated data types and it is fully possible to implement custom replicated data types.
+Pekko contains a set of useful replicated data types and it is fully possible to implement custom replicated data types.
 For the full documentation of this feature and for new projects see @ref:[Distributed Data Replicated data types](typed/distributed-data.md#replicated-data-types).

 ### Delta-CRDT